 Take a look at the two images below:

-People with normal colour vision and those with all colour vision deficiencies should read the number 12.
+People with normal colour vision and those with all colour vision deficiencies should read the number 12 in the above image.

-People with normal colour vision should see the number 8.
+People with normal colour vision should see the number 8 in the above image.
 Those with red-green colour vision deficiencies should see the number 3.
 Total colour blindness should not be able to read any numeral.